ValgulNecron/kasuki/readme.md

 3. Or by opening an issue with enhancement or new feature you want to see.
 4. Or by contributing to the website for the bot.

-Please note that for embed you will need to use ISO-639-1 and if no ISO-639-1 exist or need to be more specific like the different "version" of chinese use ISO-639-3 and if still not like with a specific chinese written in pinyin, I used the ISO-639-3 code for mandarin chinese (cmn) and added a p for pinyin
+Please note that for embed you will need to use the country code. please also add the country code to the constant LANG_MAP in src/constant.rs and add the langage in full name with it.

 for the command json please follow the example, the "code" field should respect discord locale https://discord.com/developers/docs/reference#locales